3 Reasons Why Top Universities are Recruiting Community College Students

 Proof of Student Success and Excellence

-A central catalyst for this new focus on community college applicants is most notably based upon studies that reveal the soaring success rates among students who transfer from a two year institution to a four year school.
-In fact, as the Longview News Journal reveals, “Studies show that students who complete community college course work before going to four-year institutions tend to graduate at a higher rate than those who begin their college educations at four-year institutions.”
-Unlike a high school graduate’s short term results, community college experiences provide university admissions officers with a more accurate perception of an individual’s ability to handle complex and challenging academic endeavors.
+A central catalyst for this new focus on community college applicants is most notably based upon studies that reveal the soaring success rates among students who transfer from a two-year institution to a four-year school.
+As the Longview News-Journal reveals, “Studies show that students who complete community college course work before going to four-year institutions tend to graduate at a higher rate than those who begin their college educations at four-year institutions.”
+Unlike a high school graduate’s short-term results, community college experiences give university admissions officers a more accurate perception of an individual’s ability to handle complex and challenging academic endeavors.

 Pressure to Compete in the Economy

-Many experts believe that universities have an ulterior motive for recruiting community college students.
+Many experts believe universities have an ulterior motive for recruiting community college students.
 According to The News and Observer, the recent economic recession has encouraged many cost-conscious students to choose more affordable community college programs over pricier university options.
-As a result, community colleges across the country are experiencing a remarkable enrollment boost, brining in increased revenues and funds to the local schools.
-While this is certainly beneficial for the community college supporters, universities are often losing the same students, leading to a decline in enrollment and a loss of funding.
+As a result, community colleges across the country are experiencing a remarkable enrollment boost, bringing in increased revenues and funds to the local schools.
+While this is undoubtedly beneficial for community college supporters, universities often lose the same students, leading to a decline in enrollment and a loss of funding.

 A Desire to Boost Performance Statistics